 Whenever we’ve written on this topic, we invariably get comments from some men who have decided to opt out of the marriage and kids route altogether.
 Often (though not always) the root of these commenters’ decision to steer clear of family life is their own personal experience: they come from families where home was not a haven.
 Arguing, infidelity, a lack of love, and ultimately divorce are what these men know of family life.
 Maybe they were even abused as children by one of their parents.
 Why even get married or start a family if that’s how it’s going to be?

 And they have a point.
 The research strongly suggests that marriage and divorce patterns get passed along from generation to generation.
-If you come from a family of divorce, your attitude about marriage is less likely to be positive, and if you do get married, the chances your marriage will end in divorce are statistically higher than those consisting of partners from intact families.
+If you come from a family of divorce, your attitude about marriage is less likely to be positive, and if you do get married, the chances your marriage will end in divorce are statistically higher than for folks who come from intact families.
 Also, research shows that people who were abused by their parents as children are much more likely to abuse their own children.
 It’s sort of a fulfillment of the biblical idea that curses persist through many generations.

 But those studies only tell half the story.

-Other research suggests that you’re not destined for the divorce courts and multiple Christmases just because you or your spouse comes from a divorced family.
+Other research suggests that you’re not destined for the divorce courts and multiple Christmases just because you and/or your spouse come from divorced families.

 In fact, the research shows that individuals can consciously choose to break the cycle of unhappy home life by becoming what marriage and family scholar Carlfred Broderick calls a “transitional character.”
 A transitional character, according to Broderick, is: